Chris StackRunning MatrixBrute

 A lot of what you’d think of as tricks don’t really seem like tricks on the MatrixBrute because it’s all there, staring you in the face, easy and accessible.
 Still, there are a couple out-of-the-ordinary things I like to do…

-Processing other synths and modules through MatrixBrute
+Processing through MatrixBrute

 I like to control external synth modules like a Make Noise 0-Coast or Moog Slim Phatty from the MatrixBrute via MIDI, and run the module’s audio into the MatrixBrute’s audio input, to be processed by the filters and effects.
 This is basically like adding more oscillators to the MatrixBrute, and opens up other worlds of sound design.
 I’ll also do simpler things like just run an iPad playing field recordings into the audio input and mix that in with a sequence or paraphonic pad.